quant525/Multi_Quant_Strategies--APAC-US-markets/Volatility-Calibrated Gap Trading System/README.md

 ⭐️ **Key Highlight:**
 #### *Why Full-History Backtesting?*
-#### (1) *The strategy is tested over the full historical dataset to capture a wide range of market regimes and ensure its resilience under different volatility, correlation, and macro cycles.*
+#### *The strategy is tested over the full historical dataset to capture a wide range of market regimes and ensure its resilience under different volatility, correlation, and macrocycles.*
-#### (2) *The system incorporates a rolling logic core, allowing continuous internal adaptation without the need for manual parameter tuning—this reinforces the “all-weather” thesis.*

 ### 📌 Strategy Overview

-This table provides a comprehensive summary of the trading strategy based on live and backtested data, covering both long and short trades. **Just wanna mentioned here, the numbers presented here desire to reflect the real and true performance without any manipulation.**
+This table provides a comprehensive summary of the trading strategy based on live and backtested data, covering both long and short trades.
 Key performance metrics include :

+🌟 **Note:** **wanna mention that the numbers presented here desire to reflect the real and true performance without manipulation.**
 - ✅ **Annual Return** : 152%
 - ✅ **Sharpe Ratio : 1.24 (From June 2001 to June 2025 -> 24 years backtested sharpe ratio)**
+- ✅ **Profit Factor : 1.54**
 - Maximum Drawdown : -18.12%
-- Profit Factor : 1.54
 - Win Rate (%) : 49.6243%

 ### 📌 Strategy Performance Report (Backtested Period : From July 2001 to June 2025)

-This repository summarizes the performance of a trading strategy applied to Hang Seng Index Futures (HSI), highlighting core performance metrics, risk statistics, and trade breakdown.
+This repository summarizes the performance of a trading strategy applied to Hang Seng Index Futures (HSI), highlighting core performance metrics, risk statistics, and trade breakdowns.

 #### 📊 Annual Performance Overview (HKD-Based)
 This section outlines the annual performance of the strategy from 2001 to 2025, measured in HKD.